hyperledger-archives/indy-sdk/doc/design/008-state-proof-pluggable-parsing/README.md

 Combination of BLS MS and SP allows clients to be sure about response of single node is a part of State signed by enough Nodes.

 ## Goals
-Libindy allows to create and send custom transaction via plugged interface.
+Libindy allows to extend building of supported requests via plugged interface and send them.
 It is nice to have a way to support BLS MS and SP verification for these plugged transactions.

 Implementation of math for SP verification is a bit complicate for plugin logic.